-The Census was found at the Oregon Historical Society Archives in the William W. Raymond Collection, by myself on May 9, 2019.
+The Census was found at the Oregon Historical Society Archives in the William W. Raymond Collection on May 9, 2019.
 That afternoon after my PSU class I took the opportunity to check out a few leads looking for information from Indian agents on the Oregon Coast.
 Raymond is not so well known, but he spent some years as the Indian Agent of the Astoria District.
 He lived in Tillamook and managed the Clatsop and Tillamook tribes.
 Then in 1856, Joel Palmer assigned him to help with the Resettlement of Tribes to the Grand Ronde Reservation.
-He is there with other special agents who bring tribes to the reservation by walking or traveling in wagons.
+He is there with other special agents and employees who brought tribes to the reservation by walking or traveling in wagons.

 The Journal begins with lists of supplies given to native men, pans, food, pots.
 There also is a list of some properties, houses and barns already there, left behind by settlers whose land was bought out.
-Then half way through the journal begins a Census.
-The Census continues for several pages.
+Then halfway through the journal begins a Census.
+The Raymond census continues for several pages.
 It has Kalapuyan, Molala, and Umpqua people.
 It does not have Chinook, Clackamas, Tualatin, or Rogue River peoples.
-Therefore the Census was taken down after the Umpquas and some Kalapuyan tribes arrived, and before the Rogue Rivers people from Table Rock Reservation arrived.
-At the time of the Census the Rogue Rivers are probably on the trail to Grand Ronde.
+Therefore the Census was taken down after the Umpquas and some Kalapuyan tribes arrived, and before the Rogue Rivers, people from Table Rock Reservation or Clackamas, arrived.
+At the time of the Raymond Census the Rogue Rivers are probably on the trail to Grand Ronde.

 This Census then is likely the first census for the reservation.
 The William Raymond Collection is an obscure collection likely not well researched by scholars.